 3. Incorporate tactile and visual textures

-Textures—whether tactile or visual—can add a sense of warmth to your bedroom and reduce the risk of an overly sterile space.
+Textures—whether tactile or visual—can add a sense of warmth to your bedroom and reduce the risk of overly sterile space.
 To turn your functional sleeping space into a total sanctuary, consider tucking a plush rug underneath your bed for your feet to sink into when you wake up.
-Other ways to include textures can be to incorporate plants, through window furnishings, or go for a texturised feature wall like an exposed brick.
+Other ways to include textures can be to incorporate plants, through window furnishings, or go for a texturised feature wall like exposed brick.

 An exposed brick feature wall adds a visual texture to this industrial-styled bedroom.